 Baking Soda – ½ teaspoon

-Butter – 16 tablespoons (2 sticks), unsalted, at room temperature
+Butter – 16 tablespoons (2 sticks), unsalted, at room temperature, plus more for preparing pans

 Sugar – 2 cups, granulated